bioinformaticsdotca/HT-Biology_2017/Pathways/module2_lab/mod2_lab_GSEA.md

 ![get_gmt](https://github.com/bioinformaticsdotca/HT-Biology_2017/blob/master/Pathways/img/gmt_format.png?raw=true)

 GSEA performs a gene-set enrichment analysis using a modified Kolmogorov-Smirnov statistic.
-The output result folder contains several files, and two of them are the summary tables displaying enrichment statistics for each gene-set (pathway) that has been tested and contained in the provided *.gmt* file.
+The output result consists of summary tables displaying enrichment statistics for each gene-set (pathway) that has been tested.

 ### Start the exercise